samuelyo3/Adidas-Sales-Aanalysis/README.md

 ## Data Preparation
 - Assessment for completeness and correct spelling:
-  In product categories, I changed Men's aparel to Men's Apparel
+  In product categories, I changed Men's aparel to Men's Apparel.

 ## Exploratory Data Analysis
 - How do quantity sold and profit vary across different retailers?